Back to sign in

 What is this app?

-Split the List bundles three kinds of shared lists in one place:
+Split the List bundles three kinds of lists in one place:

-- Group expenses — a trip, a rent split, a household bill pool.
+• Group expenses — shared money lists for a trip, a rent split, a household bill pool.
 Any member can add expenses and settle shares.

-- Bucket lists — shared to-do lists with assignees, due dates, and addresses.
+• Bucket lists — shared to-do lists with assignees, due dates, addresses, and links.

 Three tabs at the bottom